-If your InfoLit Modules embed codes are displaying a blank white frame rather than the expected content, this indicates that your proxy sign-in screen is being blocked from loading on the page.
+If the embed codes for Credo content are displaying a blank white frame rather than the expected content, this indicates that your proxy sign-in screen is being blocked from loading on the page.
 When this happens, it is commonly for one of these reasons:

 - A mixed content error, in which the browser is preventing insecure (http) content from being loaded on a secure (https) page.